-1. Composition – Brush up or learn the basics.
+1. Composition: Brush up or learn the basics

 There are many compositional rules in photography and art and loads of information to be found online.
 Pick a rule, look it up and practice it for a week.
 Going back to basics is usually a good way to get out of a creative rut or to just get yourself out shooting again.
 Here are a few composition rules to get you started.

-Rule of Thirds – the most famous photography rule of all!
+The most famous photography rule of all!
 The rule of thirds involves dividing up your image using 2 horizontal lines and 2 vertical lines to dissect the image into thirds.
 Your subject should fall on the vertical or horizontal lines or intersections.

-Leading Lines – Just like it sounds, right?
+Just like it sounds, right?
 Leading lines are a relatively easy way to get your viewer into your image, they can create depth, lead the viewer to your subject, tell a story or make a connection between objects.
 They can be literal lines such as train tracks (please don’t shoot on train tracks), roads, bridges, railings, shadows and the list goes on.
 Other objects can also be considered as lines that help bring the viewer in and through your shot.
-Streams, mountains, trees, grasses, a line of rocks – I think you get the ‘picture’.
+Streams, mountains, trees, grasses, a line of rocks — I think you get the ‘picture’.

-Framing – This is one of those rules that can make shooting feel like a game (in my mind anyway…welcome to my mind!).
+This is one of those rules that can make shooting feel like a game (in my mind anyway … welcome to my mind!).
 Find your subject and then frame it.
 Frames can be found everywhere if you pay attention and look.
 Tree branches, shapes of buildings, even setting up a person to be your frame (you know, just think of all those hearts made of hand photos on the internet.)
 Using natural frames or frames that are already in the scene you’re looking at can help isolate your subject and lead your viewer right to where you want them to go.

-2. Be Aware of Your Surroundings
+2. Be aware of your surroundings

 Start paying attention to what you see, or better yet, what you don’t see every single day.
 How many of us take the same route to work every day?
 How much do you really see what you drive by every single day?
 How about in your homes, cars, at your desk?
 We do the same things over and over each day and are oblivious to what’s around us.

 There are so many details we all just gloss over in our lives.
 Start paying more attention to the little things (or sometimes there are big things we don’t even see).
-Every day I see a seahorse in my shower tiles.
+Every day I see a sea horse in my shower tiles.
 I see letters in the patterns of the curtains.
-I see faces in a lot of places (I do not, however, see dead people 😉 ).
+I see faces in a lot of places (I do not, however, see dead people ;) ).